php-fig/fig-standards/proposed/task-meta.md

 * Do we need an interfce for a TaskRepository ?
 It might be useful for example if one of the tasks depends on a different task and would like to run it internally.
 But this might be too convoluted.

+## 4.2 Reducting configuration redundancy

+Now I have a more ambitious idea (wild dreams ahead):

+The problem with this setup, and with many task runner libraries out there is that they often suffer from configuration duplication.
+Lets say in your cron job configuration you need to:

+1. Copy files to remote server over FTP
+2. Run a SSH command on that server
+3. Copy some more files over FTP

+For both steps `1` and `3` you would have to define your FTP login credentials, thus getting some redundancy.

+What if we could separate task configuration ( which would be FTP credentials ) from the actual task Command ( copy this file over there ).
+This would require a CommandInterface and changing TaskInterface::run signature to TaskInterface::run(OutputInterface $output, CommandInterface $command)

 ...To be continued..